So far 43,000 e-mails have gone to world leaders urging them to DROP THE

 * In 1982, in spite of the increasingly hostile atmosphere over the disputed Falkland Islands, the British government failed to negotiate a diplomatic solution.
 It then withdrew, for economic reasons, a strategically important naval ship that patrolled the waters around the Falklands.
 Historians believe that if this action had been taken, at a cost of £3m per year, the Argentine military action would never have been launched.
 The cost of the war that followed was more than £3bn - one thousand times more than the action the British government failed to take - as well as 1,000 Argentine and British lives.

-* This is the moment * The world's leaders now face a choice not unlike those historical
+* The world's leaders now face a choice not unlike those historical

 examples: to do nothing or to act.
 There are three reasons why action is necessary and urgent:

-* Debt creates a human catastrophe that is getting worse - three million children have already died as a result of the debt crisis in the new millennium.
+million children have already died as a result of the debt crisis in the new millennium.

 * The wealth of the rich world and inequality between rich and poor is unprecedented - for example, the amount Nintendo expect to earn this year on sales of Pokemon products in the United States could write off the entire debts of Rwanda and Niger.

-* The millennium moment is a one-off opportunity that will not be repeated - a huge coalition is assembled in support of action this year.
+repeated - a huge coalition is assembled in support of action this year.

 The world's leaders should therefore take three steps: